secretstartups/handbook/finance/key-meetings/index.html.md

 1. There is no presentation; the meeting is purely Q&A. Of course, people can ask to talk them through a slide.
 If you want to present, please [post a YouTube video](/handbook/marketing/marketing-operations/youtube/) like [Todd did](https://www.youtube.com/watch?v=hpyR39y_1d0) and link that from the slide deck, agenda, and/or Slack.
 1. The functional owner is responsible for preparing the document 24 hours in advance of the meeting.
 The owner should update the meeting invite, send it to all guests so they know the materials are ready for review and, if possible, post the document in the #key-meetings channel.
 1. Key Meetings should be publicly streamed to YouTube Unfiltered in alignment with GitLab's [value of transparency](/handbook/values/#transparency).
 Key meetings with [not public](/handbook/communication/#not-public) information should be privately streamed to YouTube Unfiltered.
-1. If public  or private streaming is unavailable, key meetings should be recorded to the cloud and uploaded to the GitLab Unfiltered [Key Meetings Playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi) on YouTube.
+1. Should public or private streaming be unavailable, key meetings are set to auto-record to the cloud and should be uploaded to the GitLab Unfiltered [Key Meetings Playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi) on YouTube.
 It is the DRI's or their EBA's responsibility to ensure that the video is uploaded to GitLab Unfiltered with the correct visibility (private or public).
 1. If the function DRI is not available to attend their key meeting then the function's leadership team is responsible for attending the meeting and providing updates.

 Also see [First Post is a badge of honor](/handbook/communication/#first-post-is-a-badge-of-honor).

+### Group Conversations and Key Meeting Metrics
+Function DRIs are expected to repurpose and leverage their function's Key Meeting deck and recordings for their scheduled [Group Conversations](/people-group/group-conversations/).
+Group Conversations should follow Key Meetings, please see the [Group Conversation schedule](/people-group/group-conversations/#schedule--dri).

 ### Recordings